-- providing increased profitable fisheries employment opportunities while offering an enabling environment for upgrading technical skills for enhanced value added fisheries vocations; - engaging participatory fisheries management institutions based on community and stakeholder structures for the creation of opportunities for socio-economic development; - contributing to GDP, national food and nutritional security and improving living conditions, by upgrading and adopting appropriate, modern and efficient fisheries capabilities for increased fish production while reducing losses through illegal fishing; and - deriving net benefits from a vibrant fish trade supported by, value addition systems and fisheries infrastructure for fish landing and export, as well as efficient fishing input supply and distribution systems.11
+- providing increased profitable fisheries employment opportunities while offering an enabling environment for upgrading technical skills for enhanced value added fisheries vocations; - engaging participatory fisheries management institutions based on community and stakeholder structures for the creation of opportunities for socio-economic development; - contributing to GDP, national food and nutritional security and improving living conditions, by upgrading and adopting appropriate, modern and efficient fisheries capabilities for increased fish production while reducing losses through illegal fishing; and - deriving net benefits from a vibrant fish trade supported by, value addition systems and fisheries infrastructure for fish landing and export, as well as efficient fishing input supply and distribution systems.15

-9. Status of Tuna Fishery Data Collection Systems
+8. Status of Tuna Fishery Data Collection Systems

-Liberian flagged vessels operating in the WCPFC Area and foreign vessels operating in Liberian waters are required install satellite-based vessel monitoring systems (VMS), which are capable of providing automatic location communicator (ALC) static unique identifier; current geographical position (latitude and longitude) of the vessel; and date and time.
-Moreover, Liberian flagged vessels operating in the WCPFC Area are equipped with VMS tablets, which are capable of transmitting data and are tamper resistant.
+Liberian flagged vessels operating in the WCPFC Area and foreign vessels operating in Liberian waters are required to install satellite-based vessel monitoring systems (VMS), which are capable of providing static unique identifier; real time geographical position of the vessel; and date and time.
+Moreover, Liberian flagged vessels operating in the WCPFC Area are equipped with VMS tablets, which can transmit transshipment data, email and are tamper resistant.
 The vessels are required to submit transshipment declarations to the WCPFC and the FMC upon completion of transshipment activities within a specified period.

-10. Research Activities Covering Target and Non-Target Species
+9. Research Activities Covering Target and Non-Target Species